stewsmith/stewsmith.github.io/_posts/2013-11-1-Mostly-Unsolvable.markdown

 Therefore, decision problems are represented by an infinite bit string, and programs are represented by a finite bit string.
 We can compare this to the real numbers and the natural numbers, respectively.
-Real numbers are [uncountable](http://en.wikipedia.org/wiki/Uncountable_set) and natural numbers are [countable](http://en.wikipedia.org/wiki/Countable_set).
+Real numbers are [uncountably infinite](http://en.wikipedia.org/wiki/Uncountable_set) and natural numbers are [countably infinite](http://en.wikipedia.org/wiki/Countable_set).
 In other words, there are many, many more decision problems than there are programs to solve them.

 I learned this from watching the [Computational Complexity lecture by Erik Demaine](http://www.youtube.com/watch?v=moPtwq_cVH8).